 - MYTHS ABOUT TITLE IX

 - FAILURE TO COMPLY WITH TITLE IX

 - COMPLAINTS UNDER TITLE IX GC

 - CONTACT INFORMATION

 Educational institutions that receive federal financial assistance are covered by Title IX.
 If only one of the institution’s programs or activities receives federal funding, all of the programs within the institution must comply with Title IX regulations.
 In compliance with Title IX, Georgia College prohibits discrimination in employment as well as in all programs and activities on the basis of sex.

-In accordance with Title IX regulations, the University has designated Dr. Veronica Womack and Jennifer Graham as the University’s Title IX Coordinators.
-They are charged with monitoring compliance with these regulations.
-Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to them.
+In accordance with Title IX regulations, the University has designated Eve Puckett in Human Resources as the University’s Title IX Coordinator.
+She is charged with monitoring compliance with these regulations.
+Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to her.